Duxter7/GA-English-Notes/IT English 5 (B1).md

 They stopped working in a distribution center because were working

 I was going to the classroom when I met with my boss

+Meet with = you know the person
+Meet = you don't know the person